nicolaschenet/blog/content/blog/netlify-github-3.md

 ---
 This is my very blog post via **Netlify CMS**, published through **Github**.

-It honnestly took 5 minutes to set up the whole thing!
+It honestly took 5 minutes to set up the whole thing!
 Amazing <3